Rushabh1310/LearnSphere/README.md

 ## Front-end

-The front end provides students, instructors, and admin users with intuitive pages to interact with the platform.
+The front end provides students and instructors with intuitive pages to interact with the platform.

 ### For Students
 - **Homepage**: Brief platform introduction and course list.